-Adult Education: HACM partners with community organizations to provide GED preparation and adult basic education training on-site in three developments.
-Milwaukee Area Technical College (MATC) provides such training at Hillside and through the Silver Spring Neighborhood Center at Westlawn.
+Adult Education: HACM partners with community organizations to provide GED preparation and adult basic education training on-site in two developments.
+Milwaukee Area Technical College (MATC) provides GED and adult basic skills training at Hillside and at Westlawn through the Silver Spring Neighborhood Center.